Hero Honda Ambition: Advanced Micro Processor Ignition System

-Advanced Micro Processor Ignition System works in help of Bike sensors to the throttle cable and control of the bikes, which helps to improving the spark of the bike electronically.

-The Ambition was the first motor cycle in Hero Honda Featured Advanced Micro Processor Ignition System (AMI).
-This System plays a major role in delivering the better power, pickup and also improving the fuel consumption of the bike efficiently.
-This is the concept of Advanced Micro Processor Ignition System.
-After this ambition model, Hero Honda equipped this technology in all its 150cc to 200cc motorcycles to deliver better efficiency and pickup with less fuel consumption as claimed by Hero Honda.
+The Advanced Micro Processor Ignition System works in tandem with sensors connected to the throttle cable, controlling the fuel flow and throttle response of the motorcycle.
+This system electronically enhances the bike's spark.
+The Ambition was the first motorcycle from Hero Honda to feature the Advanced Micro Processor Ignition System (AMI).
+This system plays a significant role in delivering improved power and acceleration while also enhancing fuel efficiency.
+Following the Ambition model, Hero Honda equipped all its 150cc to 200cc motorcycles with this technology to provide better efficiency and pickup with reduced fuel consumption, as claimed by the company.